Rice's Whale

 Where Rice’s Whales Live

-Rice’s whales are resident and occur only in the Gulf of Mexico, where they live year-round.
+Rice’s whales are only known to reside in the Gulf of Mexico, where they live year-round.
 Most sightings have been concentrated in the northeastern Gulf off the West Coast of Florida.
 They have also been seen and heard in the western Gulf offshore of Louisiana and Texas.
-Areas of predicted habitat exist in the southern Gulf, along the shelf break of Mexico; the extent to which the whales inhabit Mexican waters is unknown.
+Areas of predicted habitat exist in the southern Gulf, along the shelf break of Mexico.
+Rice's whale calls were recently detected offshore of Tampico, but the extent to which the whales inhabit Mexican waters is unknown.
 Records of “finback whales” from whaling logbooks in the 18th and 19th centuries suggest Rice’s whales may have been more widely distributed throughout the Gulf of Mexico historically.
+Rice's whales have stranded along the U.S. Atlantic coast, but no sightings or calls of Rice's whales have been confirmed outside of the Gulf of Mexico.

 Population Status